-Point A, having the highest possible power, is then found at the intersection of line $L_1 - L_3$ with line 1, and the corresponding load diagram is drawn.
-Point M is found on line 7 at MP's speed.
+Point A, having the highest possible power, is then found at the intersection of line L_1-L_3 with line 1. see the Layout diagram, and the corresponding load diagram is drawn.
+Point M is found on line 7 at MP's speed, and point O= A.

-Fig. 2.04.06: Special running conditions.
+Fig. 2.04.07: Special running conditions.
 Engine coupled to a fixed pitch propeller (FPP) and with a shaft generator